turingschool/backend-curriculum-site/module4/lessons/testing-in-javascript.md

 Goals
 ----------

--   Understand the value of integration tests
+-   Understand the value and tradeoffs of integration tests
--   Write integration tests using outside resources with comfort
+-   Comfortably write integration tests using outside resources
 -   Incorporate integration tests into a webpack based environment

 Libraries covered
 ---------